 Provided below is a research on a few of the organizations under environmental benchmarking, concerning their scope 1 and 2 emissions

-Following the desirability of hydrogen as a clean fuel, leading companies in the industry are focused on decarbonization efforts through clean energy projects.
+All the top three companies in their environmental assessment were identified to have strategies supporting the generation of hydrogen fuel.
 For instance, Linde PLC, one of the industry leaders, has a clean hydrogen strategy, which is overseen by its board of directors who also oversee the company’s climate change policy.
 Positively, including Linde PLC, 75% of the companies in the industry have direct oversight of climate-related risks through their board, showing their active commitment to ending climate change.
 Furthermore, while the world’s leading chemicals and gases seller, Air Products and Chemicals Inc, has partnered with the hydrogen council to generate hydrogen from renewable energy sources, Indian Oil Corporation uses advanced technology, including green power generation, energy efficiency, & off-grid/grid connected projects, to boost hydrogen fuel generation.
 The company’s sustainability efforts to achieve carbon neutrality have so far helped it attain a 10% reduction in overall emissions in 2020.

-While 75% of the companies in the industry have disclosed their scope 1 and scope 2 emissions with targets to reduce them, only the top five companies in this sector are supporters of Taskforce on Climate-related Financial Disclosures (TCFD) recommendations.
-Furthermore, only 50% of the companies in this industry have ISO 14001 Environmental Management System in place.
-Our research revealed that except for Indian Oil Corporation, which has 100% of its sites certified with ISO14001, other companies, including Linde PLC, have only a few of their engineering sites equipped with ISO14001 certification.
+Our research revealed that only 50% of the companies in this industry have ISO 14001 Environmental Management System in place.
+Except for Indian Oil Corporation, which has 100% of its sites certified with ISO14001, other companies, including Linde PLC, have only a few of their engineering sites equipped with ISO14001 certification.
+Furthermore, only the top five companies in this sector are supporters of Taskforce on Climate-related Financial Disclosures (TCFD) recommendations.

 Within the social component of ESG, improvements around the value chain of a firm, increase in employee engagement & retention, and the method of promoting business continuity are mainly measured.
 Around seven out of eight companies, i.e., 87.5% of the companies in the industry, have a Human Rights Policy integrated in their supply chain.
 However, barring some industry leaders, such as Linde PLC and Indian Oil Corporation, none of the other companies have a supplier code of conduct.
 This outlines opportunities for improvement in terms of value chain operations among other competitors in the industry.
 Few companies like Bloom Energy Corporation, despite having a lower social score, have a publicly available business partner/supply chain policy and furthermore conduct supply chain audits.
 Similarly, other companies require audits in place to follow due diligence regarding supplier code of conduct.